EbrithilNogare/mff/ZS5/Uvod do herniho designu/solitarer.md

 To maintain number of free positions, columns are diversificated, so it is easier to tell where and how many empty row here there.

+### After second school testing
+The game is finally balanced, but involving strategy isnt as intuitivve as should be, which is not that bad.
+Luck is big part of game but good strategy can move winning chances to one side completely.
+The game is very slow at beginning but very very, fast at the end.
+In the game there is not easy way to get into the state from which game couldnt be played and win by any player.

 ## Final rules
 Rules are same as for solitare Klondike and below are exceptions.